 1. Physical Changes Can Happen

 We don’t want to harp on the stereotypes of people with eating disorders; too often they are based on advanced cases of anorexia nervosa and disregard the noticeable physical consequences (or lack thereof) of other eating disorders.
 However, extended disordered behaviors can cause physical changes.
 As mentioned, people with anorexia nervosa do lose weight; they may become medically underweight or have difficulty maintain viable body weight.
 This isn’t guaranteed.
-In cases of atypical anorexia nervosa, the person might restrict food intake and still remain overweight or even obese.
+In cases of atypical anorexia nervosa, the person might restrict food intake and still remain overweight.
 Other common eating disorders can cause weight loss, but that isn’t a part of the criteria for their diagnosis.
 Bulimia nervosa sufferers can be underweight but are just as likely to be of “normal” weight or overweight.
 Binge eating disorder, the most common form of eating disorder by far, does not denature the purging behaviors of bulimia nervosa or the restrictions of anorexia nervosa, and people with BED are often overweight.